-Most of the time, a P0135 Bank 2 Sensor 1 code indicates the ECM found one of three problems on startup: an excessive current draw, an open circuit or short circuit.
+Most of the time, a P0135 code (Bank 1 Sensor 1) indicates the ECM found one of three problems on startup: an excessive current draw, an open circuit or short circuit.
 You may also see this code pop up if the ECM detects those three problems during normal vehicle operation.

-Given that these problems all indicate some type of wiring problem, more than likely you’re going to need to check the wiring on and around the O2 heater circuit for wear or damage.
+Given that these problems all indicate some type of wiring problem, more than likely you’re going to need to check the wiring on and around the O2 sensor heater circuit for wear or damage.

-Since your ECM controls the fuel/air mixture using data from the O2 Heater Circuit Sensor, your vehicle is going to be idling rough until the circuit heats up enough to start sending output voltage to the ECM.
+Since your ECM controls the fuel/air mixture using data from the O2 Heater Circuit Sensor, your vehicle is going to be idling rough until the sensor heater circuit heats up enough to start sending output voltage to the ECM.

-If your check engine light comes on and you notice a rough idle at startup, you probably have a P0135 or similar O2 sensor code.
-It’s also a good bet that if the rough idle or check engine light goes away as your vehicle warms up and idles for a while that a faulty O2 sensor heater circuit is to blame.
+If your check engine light comes on and you notice a rough idle at startup, you probably have a code P0135 or similar oxygen sensor code.
+It’s also a good bet that if the rough idle or check engine light goes away as your vehicle warms up and idles for a while that there’s an O2 sensor heater circuit malfunction.

-Figuring out how to fix this issue isn’t an excessively complicated process, but you need to take things one step at a time.
+Figuring out how to fix code P0135 (heater circuit malfunction) isn’t an excessively complicated process, but you need to take things one step at a time.
 Here’s how we recommend you check it out for yourself:

-- Begin by visually checking all electrical connections and all components of the wire harness to the bank 1 sensor 1 O2 sensor.
-Take your time with this step because it’s easy to miss fraying/cracked insulation that may be the culprit.
+- Begin by visually checking all electrical connections and all components of the wire harness to the bank 1 sensor 1 oxygen sensor.
+Take your time with this step because it’s easy to miss fraying/cracked insulation that may be the culprit causing code P0135.

 - Hook up your OBD-II scanner, here’s a great one we use daily and record both trouble codes and freeze-frame data.
 You’ll want to refer back to this as you continue to troubleshoot the problem.

-- Use the live data function on your scanner to monitor O2 sensor data.
+- Use the live data function on your scanner to monitor oxygen sensor data.
 You’ll know right away if it’s not pushing out the correct voltage and amperage.